Nithyanandb/Nithyanandb/README.md

 # Hi, I'm Nithyanand! 👋

 ## About Me
-I’m a passionate web developer and open-source enthusiast committed to crafting innovative solutions and exploring the cutting edge of technology.
+I’m a passionate Backend developer and open-source enthusiast committed to crafting innovative solutions and exploring the cutting edge of technology.
 With expertise in web development and machine learning, I strive to push the boundaries of what’s possible through continuous learning and practical application.

 ## Skills
 - **Languages:** Java, Python, C, HTML, CSS, and JavaScript